Trump’s eye-popping Cabinet picks show his top priority: Loyalty

 “I don’t think it’s a serious nomination for attorney general,” Republican Sen. Lisa Murkowski of Alaska told reporters Wednesday.

-“He’s got his work cut out for him,” GOP Sen. Joni Ernst of Iowa said shortly after Mr. Gaetz’ nomination, suggesting that defending the nomination would be challenging.
+“He’s got his work cut out for him,” GOP Sen. Joni Ernst of Iowa said shortly after Mr. Gaetz’s nomination, suggesting that defending it would be challenging.

 Elon Musk, Mr. Trump’s new sidekick, shared on his social media platform X an NBC News video of Pennsylvania Democratic Sen. John Fetterman, who suggested the Gaetz pick was a strategic move to upset Democrats.
-Mr. Fetterman called the nomination “god-tier level trolling” meant to “own the libs in perpetuity.”
+Mr. Fetterman called the nomination “god-tier-level trolling” meant to “own the libs in perpetuity.”

 By Thursday morning, Mr. Musk’s post had 10 million views.